Dipanshu8/Group-chat-App/README.md

 # Group-chat-App Usingh Socket Programming
-A group chat application using MulticastSocket (Java Platform SE 7) class is discussed.
+A sample group chat application using MulticastSocket (Java Platform SE 7).
 A MulticastSocket is a (UDP) DatagramSocket, with additional capabilities for joining “groups” of other multicast hosts on the internet.

 ## Procedure